MicrosoftLearning/MS-700-Managing-Microsoft-Teams/Instructions/Labs/MS-700-lab_M04_ak.md

 17. Select **Upon completion settings** to expand the menu and set **Auto apply results to resource** to **enabled**.

-18. Select **Start.** The system automatically creates an Email for the Access Reviewer.
+18. Select **Start**.
+The system automatically creates an Email for the Access Reviewer.

 19. In the browser window, select the circle with **MA** in the upper right corner, open the side pane and select **Sign out**.